 I stopped on the way at a camping shop to get a daypack for games; the employee there was a Bolton Wanderers fan, and as always I noticed two things right off: One is that football is an express route into the local culture, and the other is that, as an American, all you need is a tiny scrap of information to impress the locals.

 In this case, I knew that Bolton were bottom of the table and that Fulham, their opponent today, had no manager.
 So I wasn’t expecting a classic.
-From there, we spent several minutes talking footy And the shared misery that being a fan brings with it.
+From there, we spent several minutes talking footy and the shared misery that being a fan brings with it.

 Next up, I needed a meal, and I saw a fish and chips restaurant called Olympus.
-I do love my fish and chips, but I don’t often get them in an honest sit-down restaurant — usually more like a stand-up joint or a truck outside a game … Which I usually regret.
+I do love my fish and chips, but I don’t often get them in an proper sit-down restaurant — usually more like a stand-up joint or a truck outside a game … Which I usually regret.
 So in I went — and was greeted by someone holding the door and showing me to a table.
 Well, now!

 If you cross a Shari’s with your standard old-person cafe, you would get Olympus Chippy, but with much better food.
-I sat near the door and watched that doorman greet a parade of pensioners and families, and I thoroughly enjoyed a classic meal of haddock, chips, mushy peas and white bread.
+I sat near the door and watched that doorman greet a parade of pensioners and families, and I thoroughly enjoyed a classic meal of haddock, chips, mushy peas, and white bread.
 Actually, the white bread was disgusting.